Think of your customer loyalty program like dating. In this scenario, you can think of your customer relationships as ‘courting.’

 Now it’s time to take that commitment to the next level—let’s put a ring on it!
 You do that by creating an effective customer loyalty program.

-A loyalty program is a marketing strategy that offers rewards, discounts, or other incentives to your customers.
+A loyalty program is a section of your online marketing strategy that offers rewards, discounts, or other incentives to your customers.
 75% of consumers say they favor companies that offer rewards.
 And it’s not just the big brands like Starbucks and Kohls.
-Smaller stores like your local coffee shop also offer rewards.
+Smaller stores like your local coffee shop also offer loyalty acocunts.

 In return, you attract more customers and gain repeat business.
 In fact, adding a loyalty program to an e-commerce platform can increase an average order quantity by 319%!

 You also gain valuable data about your patrons, such as their demographics and the products they buy most.
-Here are ways to leverage that data and turn it into a customer loyalty program.
+Here are ways to leverage that data and turn it into an ecommerce loyalty program.

-1. Set up a rewards program the smart way
+1. Set up an ecommerce loyalty program the smart way

 The Square Loyalty program is easy for customers to access in a few simple steps: